You are here:

 Our guidance helps you identify which pupil groups to track.
 Our associate expert suggests how to compare different pupil groups for monitoring progress and attainment, and we link to our CPD resources on closing gaps.

 Pupil premium: accessing the list of eligible pupils

-Learn how to access the Department for Education's list of pupils eligible for the pupil premium, as well as what to do if there's a discrepancy between the official data and your own.
+Learn how to access the DfE's list of pupils eligible for the pupil premium, using the new Get Information About Pupils (GIAP) service.